-The book features many different model motorcycles from the 60-80’s below is some additional information and photos on some of the motorcycles covered in the book:
+My book “How to Rebuild and Restore Classic Japanese Motorcycles” features many different model motorcycles from the 60-80’s, below are some additional information and photos on some of the motorcycles covered in the book:

 Featured in Chapter 1, this is an original 1983 Z1000R “Eddie Lawson Replica” purchased by my friend Ian Parker.
 He imported it from the UK to Australia and has since sold it.